 The remainder of this document is organized as follows.
-First, we give the detailed model of the radial distribution system in Section~\ref{sec:model}.
-In Section \ref{sec:TurAsses}, we mathematically assess the performance of the approaches proposed in \cite{c1} and provide full derivations for the additional cases.
+First, we analytically compare losses during the ``no-action'' strategy and the local load measuring algorithm in Section~\ref{sec:NASvsLLMA}.
+In Section \ref{sec:LLMAvsLFMA}, we mathematically compare losses during the local load and local flow measuring algorithms.